yeyn19/RaD-Agent/README.md

 python -m pip install -e ./
 ```

-Then, before you start, you need to put your OpenAI API Keys in someplace of the Repo.
+Then, before you start, you need to put your OpenAI API Keys in someplace of the Repo `ets_utils.py`.

-- `./LLM/openai_0613.py`, here you need to write the `api_key, base_url, pool`.
-This is the main entrace to query the OpenAI Engine.
-- `./test_codes/MCTS.py`, here you need to write `api_key, base_url`，if you want to implement a LLM-Based MCTS baseline.